-7. Configure Session Border Controller
+7. Configure Avaya Aura® Session Border Controller

-This section describes the configuration of the Session Border Controller (SBC).
+This section describes the configuration of the SBC.
 This configuration is done in two parts.
-The first part is done during the Midsize Enterprise installation via the installation wizard.
-These Application Notes will not cover the Midsize Enterprise installation in its entirety but will include the SBC portion of the installation wizard.
-For information on installing the Avaya System Platform and the loading of the Solution for Midsize Enterprise template see [1] and [3].
+The first part is done during the SBC installation via the installation wizard.
+These Application Notes will not cover the SBC installation in its entirety but will include the use of the installation wizard.
+For information on installing the Avaya Aura® System Platform and the loading of the Avaya Aura® SBC template see Reference [1] and [8].